Mistake (contract law): Mistake of fact

-Mistake of fact: Where both the parties enter into an agreement are under a mistake as to a matter of fact essential to the agreement, the agreement is voidable.
+Mistake of fact is when both parties enter into agreement under a mistake as to a matter of fact essential to the agreement.
+This renders the agreement voidable.

-Explanation: An erroneous opinion as to the value of the thing which forms the subject matter of the agreement is not to be deemed a mistake as to a matter of fact.

-Illustration: Lady found a stone and sold it as a topaz for $1 ($25 today).
-It was a raw uncut diamond worth $700 (today $17,000).
+An erroneous opinion as to the value of the thing which forms the subject matter of the agreement is not to be deemed a mistake as to a matter of fact.
+For example, a woman finds a stone and sells it as a topaz.
+It was a raw uncut diamond worth hundreds of times the selling price.
 The contract is not voidable.
 There was no mistake because neither party knew what the stone was.

-Anti-illustration: A sells a cow to B for $80 because it is infertile.
-The cow is actually pregnant and worth $1000.
-The contract is void.
+Conversely, in a case where a person sells a cow for $80 because they think it is infertile and the cow turns out to be pregnant and worth $1000, the contract would be void.

 Unilateral mistakes

 A unilateral mistake is where only one party to a contract is mistaken about the terms or subject-matter contained in a contract.
 This kind of mistake is more common than other types of mistake.
 One must first distinguish between mechanical calculations and business errors when looking at unilateral mistake.

 Ordinarily, unilateral mistake does not make a contract void.
 Traditionally this is caveat emptor (let the buyer beware), and under common law caveat venditor (let the seller beware).